English speaking liberal media posed greater challenge on Article 370: Jaishankar

 "I found a lot of people... were surprised at the information that the particular provision of the Constitution that was changed was a temporary provision because the media does not say that," he said.

-Article 370 narrowed the scope for business and raised the cost of business in Kashmir which meant that there was less development, Jaishankar said.
+Article 370 narrowed the scope for business and raised the cost of the business in Kashmir which meant that there was less development, Jaishankar said.

 Kashmir integral part of India, Article 370 was a mistake: Harish Salve